DMH-biodatasci/SegMantX/docs/quick_start.md

 ## Purpose:

-**SegMantX** is a bioinformatics tool designed for chaining local alignments towards the detection of DNA duplications in genomic sequences.
+**SegMantX** is bioinformatics tool intially designed for chaining local alignments from a self-sequence alignment towards the detection of DNA duplications in genomic sequences.
 The application purposes of SegMantX are:

-1. Duplication detection
+1. Duplication detection by chaining local alignments from self-sequence alignment
-2. Sequence comparison
+2. Sequence comparison by chaining local alignments from sequence alignment

 ## Input data:

-**SegMantX** only requires a (genomic) nucleotide sequence in FASTA-format.
-First, SegMantX's [suggested workflow](https://dmh-biodatasci.github.io/SegMantX/module_overview.html) integrates BLASTn to compute local alignments as seeds for the chaining process.
+**SegMantX's** [suggested workflow](https://dmh-biodatasci.github.io/SegMantX/module_overview.html) (only) requires a (genomic) nucleotide sequence in FASTA-format.
+SegMantX's workflow integrates BLASTn to compute local alignments as seeds for the chaining process.

 Alternatively, the generation of local alignments using BLASTn is optional as the chaining modules accept any input (i.e., seed or alignment coordinates) that provide the following exemplified data: